matrix-org/matrix-spec-proposals/proposals/3713-alleviating-acl-exhaustion-with-acl-slots.md

 ## Unstable prefix

-Unstable implementations should use the event type of `support.feline.msc3713.rev2.room.server_acl` and `support.feline.msc3713.rev2.acl_slot.X` state keys.
+Unstable implementations should use the event type of `support.feline.msc3713.rev3.room.server_acl`

 The first revision of this MSC had implementations use the state key of `support.feline.msc3713.rev1.room.server_acl.slot.X` and `support.feline.msc3713.rev1.room.server_acl` as the event type.

+Revision 2 is also now historical.
+Revision 2 used `support.feline.msc3713.rev2.room.server_acl` as the event type and `support.feline.msc3713.rev1.room.server_acl.slot.X` as the State key.

 Due to the assumption that no implementations ever existed for revision 1 no support is needed for it.